Nanocluster: Magnetic properties

 Most atoms in a nanocluster are surface atoms.
 Thus, it is expected that the magnetic moment of an atom in a cluster will be larger than that of one in a bulk material.
 Lower coordination, lower dimensionality, and increasing interatomic distance in metal clusters contribute to enhancement of the magnetic moment in nanoclusters.
 Metal nanoclusters also show change in magnetic properties.
 For example, vanadium and rhodium are paramagnetic in bulk but become ferromagnetic in nanoclusters.
 Also, manganese is antiferromagnetic in bulk but ferromagnetic in nanoclusters.
 A small nanocluster is a nanomagnet, which can be made nonmagnetic simply by changing its structure.
 So they can form the basis of a nanomagnetic switch.

 Reactivity properties

 Large surface-to-volume ratios and low coordination of surface atoms are primary reasons for the unique reactivity of nanoclusters.
 Thus, nanoclusters are widely used as catalysts.
-Gold nanocluster is an excellent example of a catalyst.
+Gold nanoclusters are an excellent example of a catalysts.
 While bulk gold is chemically inert, it becomes highly reactive when scaled down to nanometer scale.
 One of the properties that govern cluster reactivity is electron affinity.
 Chlorine has highest electron affinity of any material in the periodic table.
 Clusters can have high electron affinity and nanoclusters with high electron affinity are classified as super halogens.
 Super halogens are metal atoms at the core surrounded by halogen atoms.